 Alternatively, you can manually integrate RainbowKit into your existing project.

-Import RainbowKit, wagmi, and ethers.
+Import RainbowKit, Wagmi and TanStack Query.

 Configure your desired chains and generate the required connectors.
 You will also need to setup a